JUAN-CALLEJO/mgt4250spring2024/README.md

 Does the AI align with my answers?

-All of the answers are correct but lack some detail because the AI does not have the visualizations or the data.
+All of the answers ChatGPT generated are correct but lack some detail because the AI does not have the visualizations or the data.
+The AI cannot answer the questions and personalize them for the players, which is the main purpose of the project.
 Still, all the objections made about club dynamics and the effect on the ball are correct.
 It is interesting to see how it develops a good answer and puts examples from different perspectives.
 The article emphasizes how important data is for golf and the growth of the game.
+For improving the Elon Golf Team's performance, the AI's simple answers would not be enough because of the lack of detail.
+On the other hand, the [Interactive App](https://elongolftrackmandata.streamlit.app/) would be a great tool for coaches to identify patterns and organize practice schedules depending on the data results.